amj011/VoiceSee/README.md

 6. Launch the telegram bot: ```visionsee.py```
 8. For more information about the official ChatGPT API: https://platform.openai.com/docs/guides/chat

-## TODO
+## Future Scope
-1) Exception handling
+1) Improvements in OCR to identify currency and notes
-2) Include voice feedback for the exceptions
+2) File management

 ## References
 1) [revChatGPT](https://github.com/acheong08/ChatGPT)